wp-plugins/custom-content-shortcode/readme.txt

 		Thumbnail URL: [content field="thumbnail-url"]
 	[/loop]

-Get the attachments of all posts in the category *tree*, and display them using Bootstrap v3.x columns:
+*Display the attachment thumbnails of all posts in the category **tree**, linked to their full-sized images in a lightbox*

 	<div class="row">
 		[loop type="attachment" category="tree"]